DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

    2.3.
 Scroll down to the bottom of the screen and review the associated images (label, macro, and thumbnail).
 If you see PHI/PII in individual associated images, select the classification of PHI in the image from the redact control.
 The image will show an X through it to indicate that it will be redacted.

+   In addition, a button will appear with the label ``Redact Area``.
+Clicking on this button will allow drawing on the image in order to redact a specific region instead of the entire image.
+This selection can be cancelled by clicking the button again.

    2.4.
 When redaction decisions have been made for all images and metadata, the user should click the ``Redact Image`` button, which will make a copy of the existing image and place that copy in the ``Original`` folder, and will move the image to the ``Redacted`` folder.
 As part of moving the data to the ``Redacted`` folder, the metadata fields and associated images that have been marked for redaction will be deleted.

 3. If after redacting, all PHI/PII has been removed, click the green ``Approved`` button.